MikhailDubovichev/Metallurgy-flotation-plant-optimization/README.md

 - Engaging with plant operators to contextualize sensor readings and validate anomalies.

 This project demonstrates the application of various data analysis and machine learning techniques, including **Random Forest**, **LSTM**, **feature importance analysis**, **SHAP values**, and **hyperparameter tuning** through **grid search**.
 These approaches showcase my ability to employ diverse methods to solve complex predictive modeling problems.

-The data I used here was downloaded from the Kaggle.
-Below is the description of the dataframe, from the person, who uploaded it to the Kaggle:

-"This is a model based on Quality Prediction in a Mining Process data, I downloaded from Kaggle: https://www.kaggle.com/datasets/edumagalhaes/quality-prediction-in-a-mining-process/data